Image by: Style at Home Source: CIL paints

 Purple has long been a colour associated with royalty.
 In ancient Phoenicia, the dye was painstakingly acquired from tropical sea snails, hence its exorbitant price and royal status.
 Its regal overtones continue today, and purple continues to be a high-impact, intriguing shade.
 Paint in 'Deep Purple' Available at: CIL paints available at Rona and Walmart Price: See stores for details

-Source: Stacey Brandford; design by Meredith Heron Design.
-Credits: Style at Home
+Image by: Style at Home Source: Stacey Brandford; design by Meredith Heron Design.

 In contemporary times, designer Coco Chanel was highly influential in making black a chic choice for interior design, including her use of black-and-white walls and trim.
 Once considered morbid, this darkest of hues was a particular favourite of the designer.
 We think the injection of sexy black in this foyer evokes Chanel’s interior design style.

-Source: Joe Kim/TC Media; producers Christine Hanlon & Ann Marie Favot Credits: Style at Home
+Image by: Style at Home Source: Joe Kim/TC Media; producers Christine Hanlon & Ann Marie Favot

 Pink was overlooked for centuries in favour of red, only coming into favour in the Rococo period of the 18th Century when it often appeared in patterns with blue.
 In the 19th Century, it represented young masculinity (boys dressed in pink clothing), but today it’s usually associated with femininity, as seen in this beautiful feminine bedroom.